IyvonneAyoyi/IyvonneAyoyi/README.md

 # 👋 Hello, I'm Iyvonne Anne Ayoyi!

-🎓 **Junior Frontend Developer** | 🌍 **Geospatial Enthusiast** | 📈 **Lifelong Learner**
+🎓 **Aspiring Fullstack Developer** | 🌍 **Geospatial Enthusiast** | 📈 **Lifelong Learner**

-I'm currently learning frontend web development at ALX, where I'm building skills in HTML, CSS, JavaScript, and Git.
+I'm currently learning Frontend and Backend web development at ALX, where I'm building skills in HTML, CSS, JavaScript,React, Typescript,Python,Django,Databases, GitHub and Git.
 I have a background in Geospatial Information Science and Remote Sensing.I'm fascinated by the idea of creating solutions through websites, and believe that I'll one day create websites and geospatial apps that aim to solve real-world problems.

 I believe in practical learning and sharing my progress.

 ## 🚀 What I'm Working On
 - 🌐 Building my first portfolio website
-- 📝 Learning HTML, CSS, and JavaScript
+- 📝 Learning HTML, CSS, JavaScript,React,TypeScript
 - 🗺 Dreaming of future projects that combine maps and web apps

 ## 💡 Goals